Skip to main content

 • History: Undo/redo

-The editor auto-saves with an 800ms debounce -- every keystroke resets a timer, and when you stop typing for 800 milliseconds, the content is persisted to the API.
+The editor auto-saves with an 800ms debounce.
+Every keystroke resets a timer, and when you stop typing for 800 milliseconds, the content persists to the API.
 A status indicator shows "Unsaved changes," "Saving...," or "Saved" so you always know the state.
-This is the same pattern Confluence uses, and it's the right one for a writing tool.
+Confluence uses the same pattern, and it works well for a writing tool.

 Hierarchical Pages

 The page tree is the defining feature that separates a knowledge base from a note-taking app.
-Pages can be nested to arbitrary depth -- a "Parent Page" contains a "Child Page" which can contain grandchildren, and so on.
+Pages can nest to arbitrary depth: a "Parent Page" contains a "Child Page" which can contain grandchildren, and so on.
 The sidebar renders this as a collapsible tree with expand/collapse toggles, and breadcrumb navigation at the top of the editor shows the full ancestor path with clickable links.

-What's clever about Claude's implementation is that the API returns a flat list of all pages, and the tree structure is built entirely on the client side.
+The API returns a flat list of all pages, and the tree structure is built entirely on the client side.
 This keeps the API simple (one endpoint, one query, no recursive joins) while giving the frontend full control over rendering the hierarchy.
-The tree construction runs in O(n) time -- one pass to index pages by ID, one pass to attach children to parents.
+The tree construction runs in O(n) time: one pass to index pages by ID, one pass to attach children to parents.

 When you delete a page, its children become orphans (promoted to root level) rather than being cascade-deleted.
-This is a deliberate design choice: in a knowledge base, deleting a category shouldn't destroy all the content inside it.
-Confluence does the same thing with its "move to trash" behavior.
+In a knowledge base, deleting a category must preserve the content inside it.
+Confluence follows the same approach with its "move to trash" behavior.

 Architecture

-Claude went with a notably leaner stack than the previous clones:
+Claude went with a leaner stack than the previous clones:

 ┌─────────────────────────────────────────────┐